FangpingWan/fangpingwan.github.io/content/blog/teach-courses/index.md

   - Hugo Blox Builder
   - Markdown
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: "Embed rich media such as videos and LaTeX math"
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.

 **Embed videos, podcasts, code, LaTeX math, and even test students!**

-On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox.
+On this page, you''ll find some examples of the types of technical content that can be rendered with Hugo Blox.

 ## Citation

-Here's an example of citing a publication using the cite shortcode:
+Here''s an example of citing a publication using the cite shortcode:

-{{< cite page="/publications/preprint" view="citation" >}}
+{{< cite page="/publications/pub-12-acme-pan-specific-peptide-mhc-class-i-binding-prediction-through-attention-based" view="citation" >}}

 You can also use the default view by omitting the view parameter:

-{{< cite page="/publications/conference-paper" >}}
+{{< cite page="/publications/pub-01-neodti-neural-integration-of-neighbor-information-from-a-heterogeneous-network-f" >}}

 ## Video

 Teach your course by sharing videos with your students.
 Choose from one of the following approaches:

-**Youtube**:
+**YouTube**:

     {{</* youtube D2vj0WcvH5c */>}}